Geometric study of Gardner equation: Approximately differential invariants for the Gardner equation

 \subsection{Approximate Galilean-invariant solution}

 Now, we apply a different technique to find \textit{Approximate Galilean-invariant solutions} for the Gardner equation.
-We know that the general form of Galilean-invariant solutions to the unperturbed Gardner equation, means KdV equation, look as follows :
+We know that the general form of Galilean-invariant solutions to the unperturbed Gardner equation, means KdV equation, look as $W:=(c-x)/(6t)$.
+The function $W$ is invariant under the operator $6t\,\partial_{x}-\,\partial_{w}$.